 The epic story of the journey across a vast ocean and a life and death struggle for survival of a small band of religious zealots in an unknown new land is the story of the Pilgrims and the birth of Plymouth Colony in New England.
 They celebrated America's first Thanksgiving in fall of 1621.

 The area around Boston began to boom in the 1630s when thousands of emigrants came from England seeking a new life.
-A group of religious refugees, the Puritans, founded Massachusetts Bay Colony, which formed the basis of modern-day New England.
+A group of religious refugees, the Puritans, founded Massachusetts Bay Colony, which was the beginning of modern-day New England.

 The war between Mexico and the United States, fought from 1846 to 1848, cost Mexico nearly half their territory and opened western North America to U.S. expansion.
 This was a war of conquest to fulfill the promise of “Manifest Destiny.”